roma-p/vit/etc/j.md

 "I have changes on branch wich i'm not editor".
 "I want to see progress on the file that I keept as ref for conveniance".

+!!! > bug: update -e with no reset still reset asset? at least commit see nothing to commit

+> auto tag + tag annotated / lightweight / version.

 # 21/08/22 -------------------------------------------------------------------

 x committing file and keeping it does not update traced_index_sha.